chunzhe10/mlops-platform/experiments/simple_triton_resnet/README.md

 Notes
 - This is a smoke test; CIFAR-10 labels do not correspond to ImageNet classes, so the top-5 indices are for connectivity sanity checking.
 - If the Triton server runs inside Docker, ensure ports 8000/8001/8002 are open and the model repository is mounted correctly (compose does this already).
+- The client uses the official Triton Python client over HTTP.
+Adjust `--server-url` if your server is elsewhere (default `localhost:8000`).